NWChemEx-Project/DeveloperTools/dox/CodeStructure.md

     - Stored per module, not function (*i.e.* can have two SCF modules with different options)
     - At moment using strings, but could be enums
-      - Strings allow new options to be added without updating enum
+      - Strings allow new options to be added without updating enum list
       - Enums less error prone
   - Arbitrary types (*i.e.* more than integers and/or doubles)